basiralab/HUNet/README.md

 ```
 ### Large-scale brain graph dataset simulation
 To simulate a large-scale brain graph dataset, we set the number of class 1 and class 2 brain graphs as 250 with the number of ROI's as 120.
-To train and evaluate HUNet on a simulated large-scale brain graph dataset, we increase the depth of the HUNet and decrease the pooling ratio, meaning that we keep less nodes in each HUNet level.
+To train and evaluate HUNet on a simulated large-scale brain graph dataset, we increase the depth of the HUNet and decrease the pooling ratio, meaning that we keep fewer nodes in each HUNet level.
 ```
 # model parameters
 model: HUNET              # model name